 The third-year criminology student was given an official diagnosis of borderline personality disorder in 2012, and since, she has also faced complications with anxiety and depressive disorder.
 In addition to her struggle with academic accommodation at Ryerson, Jan has faced discrimination in the workplace based on her mental illness.
 Despite her inability to balance her mental health, school work and job as a receptionist, Jan continued to juggle all three out of fear of looking like a failure.

 Twenty per cent of all Canadians will be affected by mental health in their lifetime, according to the Canadian Mental Health Association (CMHA).
 But students are especially vulnerable to complications with their mental health.
 According to a survey done at the University of Alberta, about 51 per cent of students said they’d felt hopelessness and overwhelming anxiety in their school year.

-Jan.
-25 was Bell Let’s Talk day, but a lot of people still aren’t talking—even those who are limit their discussion to one day each year.
+Bell Let’s Talk day was on Jan.
+25, but a lot of people still aren’t talking—even those who are limit their discussion to one day each year.

 “Education on the matter of mental illness is important,” she said.
 “But people’s lack of understanding is what makes them less empathetic.
 It goes beyond, ‘Hey, you can talk to me’ and should be, ‘Hey, I understand.’”

 Jan attributes this lack of knowledge to campaigns like Bell Let’s Talk, which address disorders like depression or anxiety but neglects things like bipolar disorder or schizophrenia in advertisements.

 “When everyone looked at me, I felt like something was wrong with me,” said Jan.
 “I don’t like people knowing that I need extra help, or extra time.”
 The stares she received reinforced that feeling for her, too.